Enjoy the benefits of being a Qantas Frequent Flyer member without paying a cent on sign-up fees.

 Being a Qantas Frequent Flyer member means you’re a part of one of the most popular rewards programs available in Australia.
 By earning Qantas points through everyday living, you could be rewarded with flight upgrades, hotels and access to over 3,000 items listed in the Qantas store.
 Usually, becoming a member will put you out of pocket, but we’ll show you ways you can become a Qantas Frequent Flyer member without paying a penny.

-1. A kickstart with a membership and bonus points with Qantas Frequent Flyer credit cards
+1. Use a Qantas Frequent Flyer credit card

 All of the big banks offer you the choice of upgrading your credit card to one that includes Qantas Frequent Flyer membership.
 Many banks either waive or reduce the cost of the Qantas membership fee when you sign up or allow you to link your existing account to the card.